ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 crown, And hurt him, ns it should !
 Had
 he been reading of tho news At home,
 like neighbour Tim, I&#x27;ll bet a cent this
 accident, Had not befallen lum !
+A
 </td></tr></table>

 ---